kunakl07/AL-MLresearch/notebooks/case_one/README.md

 # Case-1: Preprocessing without PCEN and Wavelet-Denoising

-These are the following steps that I took when creating this colab notebook.
+This directory contains following steps that I took when creating colab notebook for preprocessing and trainig.

 The data used for traning is the audio sound or calls made by Southern Resident Killer Whales(SRKW).
 This [SRKW data](https://github.com/orcasound/orcadata/wiki/Pod.Cast-data-archive) was provided by [Orcasound organisation](https://www.orcasound.net/).
 The data is divided into two parts